erwanp/pytexit/README.md

 I haven't deeply tested this module.
 Please let me know if anything goes wrong.
-From version 0.1.4 Python 2.7 should also work, even if some encoding problems may happen in the console mode, and special unicode characters cannot be used as valid identifiers.
+From version 0.1.4 Python 2.7 should also work, even if some encoding problems may happen in the console mode, and special Unicode characters cannot be used as valid identifiers.

 ## Changes

 - 0.1.8 : fixed console script on Unix systems

 - 0.1.4 : partial Python 2 support